usefiko/pilito/SET_PASSWORD_API_GUIDE.md

 ## Overview
 This API endpoint allows authenticated users to set a new password without requiring their current password.
 The user only needs to be authenticated (provide a valid JWT token).

+**Note:** When a password is successfully set using this endpoint, the user's `pass_correct` field is automatically updated to `True`, indicating that the user now has a valid password set.

 ## Endpoint

 **URL:** `/accounts/set-password`